benchen4395/CSQA/README.md

 The pre-training model we used is deberta-v2-xxlarge, and the input method is [CLS] qustion [SEP] answer + 'with concept is '+ question-concept [SEP]

+The loss we used is modified heated-up softmax loss derived from https://github.com/ColumbiaDVMM/Heated_Up_Softmax_Embedding.

 After Finetuning with the lr=4e-6, we countinue finetuning the model with the lr=1e-6.

 Although we find the addition of extra conception of the question sentence can improve the performance obviously, here we only use the provided information for seeking a better finetuning method and sentence format for commonsense question.
 So the result is evaluated on the provided question-choices pairs without extra data.

 ## Hyper-parameters Setting:

-In our experiments, we used the pre-trained ALBERT-xxlarge-v2 model from https://huggingface.co/microsoft/deberta-v2-xxlarge, and implement a DebertaForMultipleChoice function to the task.
+In our experiments, we used the pre-trained DeBERTa-xxlarge-v2 model from https://github.com/microsoft/DeBERTa, and implement a DebertaForMultipleChoice function to the task.

 The parameters are listed below:
 - `EDA parameter` alpha_sr=alpha_ri=alpha_rs=alpha_rd=0.1, num_aug=4